Capybaring/Capybaring/README.md

 - 👋 Hi,welcome to visit my github.
-There are some daily assignments, experiment reports and some code in my repositories and hope they will be helpful to you!
+- ✨ There are some daily assignments, experiment reports and some code in my repositories.
+- 🌼 Hope they will be helpful to you!

 <!---